 That said, be careful in your work/life balance: While your employer must accommodate your childcare needs, he or she also has a right to expect that you will perform your job duties uninterrupted by childcare or other personal duties.

 Speak to your boss about your needs (and your rights in law) and how they mesh with those of the employer.
 Try your absolute best to work out a suitable compromise.

 Yes.
 The Government of Canada has added or expanded programs for workers that have lost their jobs.
-In particular, the government is transitioning from the CERB to a simplified EI program, effective October 3, 2020.
-If you are self-employed or a gig worker, and thus not eligible for EI, the Canada Recovery Benefit (CRB) provides $400 per week for up to 26 weeks, beginning September 27, 2020.
+If you are employed, you would normally qualify for the Canada Recovery Benefit (CRB), which replaced the CERB.
+If you are self-employed or a gig worker, and thus not eligible for EI, the CRB provides $400 per week for up to 26 weeks, beginning September 27, 2020.
 On that date, workers who contracted or were exposed to COVID-19 and their caregivers will be eligible for the Canada Recovery Sickness Benefit and Canada Recovery Caregiver Benefit, respectively.

 Government responses continue to evolve as circumstances change.
 Be sure to stay up to date by periodically checking these websites:

 City of Toronto COVID-19 Financial & Social Support, including Income Support, Property Tax Relief and Information about Financial Support for Renters.

 Government of Canada – Economic Response Plan, including the CRB and measures for self-employed individuals